top of page

 To become a deputy, you must go through a thorough application process that includes completing various forms, obtaining medical evidence of the person's incapacity, health and welfare matters and providing details about your own suitability to act as their representative.

 Once appointed by the Court of Protection, you'll be required to act in their best interests at all times and follow relevant codes of practice.
 You'll also need to keep accurate records of all transactions and provide yearly reports explaining your decisions and accounting for any money spent.
+If you are planning to get married, this can be confirmed in your Will so that the marriage does not affect your will We recommend registering your will with the National Will Register, Certainty.
+So no matter where you are in the world, you know your will can be found without question.

 Assessment of Mental Capacity